Mission and Goals

 Scott Community College, as a community-centered institution, strives to meet the needs for post-secondary education in the region.

-The Health Information Technology program will enable our students to develop the
+The Health Information Management program will enable our students to develop the

 technical skills necessary for an entry-level job managing health information in both